-Assignment # 2: Collaborative Op-Ed to Address a Grand Challenge (35% of course grade, due in Unit 9)
+Assignment # 2: Op-Ed to Address a Grand Challenge (35% of course grade, due 7/1/25)

 This assignment is for students to draft, and then submit, a publishable editorial on a substantive policy topic and/or specific policy that was (ideally) identified in students' work in assignment 1.
-Students will work in pairs for this assignment; each pair will select a social welfare challenge facing a community that impacts, in particular, vulnerable population(s) living therein.
+Students can work alone or in pairs; each pair will select a social welfare challenge facing a community that impacts, in particular, vulnerable population(s) living therein.
 The students will research the policy/situation and impacts thereof, write a professional opinion about the issue and a solution thereto, and submit the op-ed to the most appropriate media outlet the students chose, following the rules of that outlet.
 A draft version of this op-ed will be peer reviewed during class.